kathlin42/mountaineers4life/content/event/companyskiing/index.md

 ---
-title: Family Skiing in Montafon
+title: Company Skiing in Montafon

-event: Family Skiing in Montafon
+event: Company Skiing in Montafon

 location: Montafon Silvretta
 address:
-  street:
+  street: Dorfstraße 128/A
-  city: St. Gallenkirch im Montafon
+  city: Gaschurn im Montafon
   region: Vorarlberg
-  postcode: '6791'
+  postcode: '6793'
   country: Austria

-summary: This trip is an annual highlight of the winter season.
-There's nothing better than hitting the slopes and enjoying the fresh mountain air while being teased by loving, snowball-throwing siblings, parents and spouses.
-Let's hope for fluffy deep snow, great sunny weather and some memorable ski descents.
+summary: BCG Skiing Trip in our favorite ski resort Montafon.
+A nice weekend of enjoying deep snow and the mountains.
-abstract: 'Kleinknechts, Lingelbachs und their better half cultivate the tradition of enjoying skiing without limits.'
+abstract: 'BCG Skiing Trip in our favorite ski resort Montafon.
+A nice weekend of enjoying deep snow and the mountains.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-06-01T13:00:00Z'
+date: '2023-01-01T13:00:00Z'
-date_end: '2023-06-01T15:00:00Z'
+date_end: '2023-01-01T15:00:00Z'
 all_day: false